dgy924143558/GYOUseki/README.md

 # Welcome to My Research Archive!

-This repository contains my research achievements, including:
+This repository contains my research achievements, showcasing my academic work and contributions:

 - **Research list**: A comprehensive overview of my research contributions in PDF and LaTeX formats.
+This document highlights my publications, projects, and academic achievements.

 If you're interested in my work, feel free to explore the files.
 The **[Research list.pdf](https://github.com/dgy924143558/GYOUseki/blob/main/Research%20list.pdf)** provides a detailed summary of my publications and projects.